spatialos/gdk-for-unity/docs/content/ecs/ecs-component-generation.md

 ## Generation details
 Each struct contains the following fields:

   * the public property `uint ComponentId` to read the component ID of this component as defined in schemalang
   * the public property `BlittableBool DirtyBit` used internally to identify whether a component update needs to be sent to the SpatialOS Runtime

-Additionally, for each field defined in your schema file, the generated C# struct creates
+Additionally, for each field defined in your schema file, the generated C# struct creates:

   * a private field corresponding to the field defined in schemalang
   * a public property that can be used for reading and writing the value of this field.
 Changing the value of this property makes sure that `DirtyBit` is set to `true`.